Flu vaccination is available every year on the NHS to help protect adults and children at risk from flu and its complications.

 Serious side effects of the injected flu vaccine are very rare.

-Side effects of the nasal spray vaccine may commonly include a runny or blocked nose, a headache, tiredness and some loss of appetite.
+Side effects of the nasal spray vaccine can commonly include a runny or blocked nose, a headache, tiredness and some loss of appetite.

 How safe is the flu vaccine?